guirecordon/linter/README.md

 ## Usage

+If you already have Ruby installed in your computer, go to [install gems](#install-gems).

+If you're not sure wether or not you have Ruby, type the following in your command line:<br>
+`ruby -v`
+That should return the version of Ruby that's running on your computer.

+If you need to install Ruby, follow the instructions in this [webpage](https://www.ruby-lang.org/en/documentation/installation/).

+### instal gems

+You're going to need the following gems, if you don't have them already.

+#### 'colorize'

+`gem install colorize`

+### Clone the Repo

+Now, all you have to do is clone this repo to your local machine.

 1. Run the following on your terminal to clone this repo to your computer <br>
     `git clone git@github.com:guirecordon/linter.git`